Best Apple Apps 2017

 First of all, it has a powerful NLP engine that improves dialogs over time.
 Conversations with people make Ekibo’s AI vocabulary grow.
 There’s more.
 The app supports ARKit.
 It allows to take and collect AR photos & video of the Ekibo from all around Japan.
 In short, it’s a Tamagotchi 2.0.

-Nowadays, top apps enable various integrations with Apple Watch and other wearables as well as applications that track your health such as Health app by Apple.
+Nowadays, top apps enable various integrations with Apple Watch and other wearables as well as solutions that offer many health app features such as Health by Apple.

 In general, wearables are the part of Internet Of Things trends.
 And recent numbers published by